Affordable housing in Lee County is getting tens of millions of dollars for long-term recovery from Hurricane Ian.

 "It's either do I eat?
 Or do I pay for my house?"
 Lott said.

 That dilemma could be why the federal government wants most of the money to help lower to lower-middle income people — those making less than about $55,000 a year for a household, or about $33,000 for a single person.
 Those numbers are based on the median income for the area.
-Some of the housing money will go to build places that can only rent to a person over 62 years of age, and making less than roughly $20,000 a year.
+Some of the housing money will go to build places that can rent only to a person over 62 years of age, and making less than roughly $20,000 a year.

 Lee commissioners are directing most of the first bundle - $50 million of the $89 million - to Habitat for Humanity.
 It promises to build 262 single-family homes, spread over five locations from Bonita Springs to North Fort Myers.